Azure/azure-functions-openai-extension/samples/assistant/csharp-ooproc/README.md

     ```http
     POST http://localhost:7168/api/assistants/assistant123
-    Content-Type: text/plain
+    Content-Type: application/json

+    {
-    Oh, and to take out the trash
+      "message": "Oh, and to take out the trash"
+    }
     ```

     The AI assistant remembers the context from the chat, so it knows that you're still talking about todo items, even if your prompt doesn't mention this explicitly.